 F-1 and J-1 Student FAQs

 Most international students attending CSUSB are on F-1 visas.
-The F-1 status is for students pursuing a full-course of study in a bachelor’s or master's program.
+The F-1 status is for students pursuing a full course of study in a degree program.

-The F-1 status is a non-immigrant, full-time student visa that allows foreign nationals to pursue education in the U.S. When an applicant is accepted into an academic program at CSUSB, the International Admissions office will issue a Form I-20 which lists student's program and biographical information.
-For additional questions on receiving your initial I-20 from CSUSB, please contact International Admissions at firstname.lastname@example.org.
-The Form I-20 is used to apply for an F-1 visa at a U.S. Embassy/Consulate.
-For additional information on how to apply for an F-1 visa, please contact the U.S. Embassy/Consulate nearest to you.
+The F-1 status is a non-immigrant, full-time student visa that allows foreign nationals to pursue education in the United States.
+When applicants are accepted into an academic program at CSUSB, the International Admissions office will issue a Form I-20 which lists students' program and biographic information.

-The purpose of the F-1 visa's non-degree category is for students who are not enrolled in a degree program.
-Students are required to adhere to all the F-1 regulations to maintain valid immigration status including enrolling in at least 12 units for undergraduate programs or studying fulltime in the Study in the USA (SUSA), English Language Program (ELP), or Academic Pathway Programs (APP).
+The F-1 visa's non-degree category is for students who are not enrolled in a degree program.
+Students are still required to adhere to all the F-1 regulations to maintain a valid immigration status, including enrolling in at least 12 units for undergraduate programs or studying fulltime in the Study in the USA (SUSA), English Language Program (ELP), or Academic Pathway Programs (APP).

-Students seeking to obtain a bachelor’s or master’s degree from CSUSB who are issued the Form DS-2019 and obtain a J-1 visa through the U.S. Department of State.
+These students seek to obtain a degree from CSUSB via the J-1 visa and Form DS-2019 through the U.S. Department of State's Exchange Visitor Program.

-The Education Abroad team can confirm that there is an exchange or study abroad agreement between CSUSB and your home institution.
+The Education Abroad team can confirm whether or not there is an agreement between CSUSB and the home institution.

 F-2 and J-2 dependent visas are available to the dependents of F-1 and J-2 visa holders, such as spouses or children under the age 21.

-Transitory – visiting -- students usually attend CSUSB under the F-1 non-degree or J-1 non-degree visa category for a short period of time.
+Transitory or visiting students usually attend CSUSB under the F-1 non-degree or J-1 non-degree visa category for a short period of time.

-For more information on SEVIS fees please visit the Study in the States website at https://studyinthestates.dhs.gov/students/prepare/paying-the-i-901-sevis-fee.
+For more information on SEVIS fees please visit the Study in the States website.